rain-sk/synth.kitchen/README.md

 - [x] don't spam requestAnimationFrame
 - [x] stop the viewport from growing for no apparent reason
-- [ ] support undo/redo of patch state changes (modules, connections, name)
+- [x] support undo/redo of patch state changes (modules, connections, name)
 - [ ] modify the existing selection properly when using shift+drag
 - [ ] adjust the viewport size to something reasonable during drag-continue and drag-end events
 - [ ] scroll when dragging a module past the edge of the viewport
+- [ ] handle dragging up/left in a way that feels equivalent as dragging down/right

+Stretch goals:

+- [ ] "smart" undo/redo: don't fill it up with junky intermediate state
 - [ ] handle dragging up/left in a way that feels equivalent as dragging down/right

 ### Keyboard Nav